 Self-Regulatory Organizations exist either in the absence of government regulation or to support or operate alongside such regulation.
 They are extremely helpful in an industry or profession where trust is low.
-The thing about SROs is that they do not need a grant of authority from the government to enforce its regulations.
+The thing about SROs is that they do not need a grant of authority from the government to enforce their regulations.

 What is FINRA?

-In the United States, the Securities and Exchange Commission sanctioned the Financial Industry Regulatory Authority (FINRA), along with the national stock exchanges, in setting forth rules and regulations on trading securities and enforcing them.
+In the United States, the Securities and Exchange Commission sanctioned the Financial Industry Regulatory Authority (FINRA), along with the national stock exchanges, for setting forth rules and regulations on trading securities and enforcing them.
 However, it is the SEC that is the highest regulating body in the US in terms of securities.

 Characteristics of a Self-Regulatory Organization

 An ideal and functional self-regulatory organization should be able to demonstrate the following traits: